 File: Yehya Khalil.

-CAIRO - 27 March 2021: Famed Egyptian musician Yehya Khalil to perform at Cairo Opera House on April 2.
+CAIRO - 14 May 2021: Veteran Egyptian musician Yehya Khalil will perform at Cairo Opera House on May 23.

 Khalil prepared a set of new works, which he will present for the first time along with a number of his famous works distinguished by their unique artistic style that blends the Egyptian music with jazz.

 Khalil performed at Cairo Opera House on April 2.

 Khalil performed at Cairo Opera House on February 5.

 Khalil performed at Alexandria Opera House on January 15.

 Khalil who is the pioneer of jazz music in Egypt and the Arab world, performed an extraordinary concert that was held on July 10, 2020 in Cairo Opera House.

 Khalil is the pioneer of jazz in Egypt and the Middle East and the first to mix Egyptian music with jazz.